momohuri/thetaboard/README.md

  - Update your Guardian Node to the latest version
  - See the Status and logs of your Guardian Node
  - *COMING SOON*: Stake your tfuel on your edge node using this interface as well ( we are waiting on mainnet 3.0 + some API's from theta's team)

-We don't and will never track any data about anything at all.

 ## Get Started